Cybergate9/adlibharvest.js/README.md

 It doesn't create RethinkDB database or table, so create objects->adlib, the target, on local RethinkDB.

-Error checking is bit sparse but functional, I haven't yet moved to running this automaticall, but its getting close.
+Error checking is bit sparse but functional, I haven't yet moved to running this automatically, but it's getting close.

 Usage is output thru node adlibharvest.js -h